 Because of my injury, there is a blacked-out area in the center part of my field of vision which prevents me from focusing with my left eye.
 Sometimes, if something is on my left side, I can’t see it—even if it is in plain view.

 Science’s Blind Spot

 The consequences of methodological naturalism are far ranging for the creation/intelligent design vs. evolution controversy.
 The constraints of methodological naturalism exclude a priori any model that appeals to intelligent agency to explain, say, the design of biochemical systems.
 So although biochemical systems bear the appearance of design, the scientific community must explain the design as a product of evolutionary mechanisms.
 Why?
-It is because they have no other option.
+Because they have no other option.
 If biochemical systems didn’t evolve, then they must have been created.
-But the tenets of methodological naturalism forbid this explanation.
+But, the tenets of methodological naturalism forbid this explanation.
 Hence, biochemical systems must have evolved—by default.

 If biochemical systems arise via evolutionary mechanisms, then they must be cobbled together.
 They must be poorly designed.
 Consequently, adherents of the evolutionary paradigm are conditioned to see biochemical systems as poorly designed—even if they aren’t—because of their commitment to methodological naturalism.
 Many can’t see the design that is in plain view for creationists and intelligent design adherents.

 The recent discovery of pseudoenzymes helps illustrate this point.